NOAA-GSL/shallow-water-demo/CONTRIBUTING.md

 * Use lower case or camel case for variable/function/subroutine names

   ```
   !
-Use this
+Use one of these naming styles
   integer :: foobar
   subroutine foo_bar
   function :: fooBar

   !
-Instead of this
+Instead of these styles
   integer :: Foobar
   subroutine :: Foo_Bar
   function :: FooBar